Mrs. Olsen At The Opera

 Margaret took the binoculars from her eyes and scoffed at Henry.
 She then promptly went back to scanning the room.

-“How would you like it if people were spying through glass to judge you?”
+“How would you like it if people were spying through their glass to judge you?”

 “It wouldn’t matter.
-They wouldn’t do so through mother of pearl, Henry.”
+Those people wouldn’t be doing so through mother-of-pearl, Henry.”

 Margaret was never late to the opera.
-In fact, she was often there before the ushers would let her in.
+She was often there before the ushers would let her in.
 There was nothing fashionable about being late.
 Being late was for people who had to work on weekends.
 Margaret never worked a weekend in her life.
 She was dressed and ready for the night immediately after her lunchtime tea.
 Earl Grey.
 With jasmine.
 Piping hot.

 “Who is that?
 With Mr. Goff?
 Is that his daughter?”